Last updated June 2021

 Industry associations and consortia

-Consortia and industry associations also shape the IoT ecosystem with agreements to ensure standardization for compatibility, secure interoperability, safety, and quality.
+Consortia and industry associations also shape the IoT ecosystem with agreements to ensure standardisation for compatibility, secure interoperability, safety, and quality.

 Notably, the CTIA (CTIA - The Wireless Association), representing the U.S. wireless communications industry and companies throughout the mobile ecosystem, is going one step further.

-The nonprofit organization operates six device certification programs for IoT devices: from battery quality and hardware reliability to IoT cybersecurity.
+The nonprofit organisation operates six device certification programs for IoT devices, from battery quality and hardware reliability to IoT cybersecurity.

-The cybersecurity certification process, in particular, includes verifying the device security features against a set of cybersecurity best practices for storing consumers’ information, password and security management standards, and over-the-air mechanism for software updates.
+The cybersecurity certification process, in particular, includes verifying the device's security features against cybersecurity best practices for storing consumers' information, password and security management standards, and over-the-air mechanisms for software updates.

 Regulating the Internet of Things: the future